 Giovanna Torres, MSW, LICSW

-My role as a therapist is to be an aid in your endeavors and I will do this by pulling from a variety of therapeutic modalities in my work with clients.
-I lean heavily on Emotionally Focused Individual Therapy (EFIT), Relational-Cultural Therapy, DBT skills and principles, and trauma infromed yoga practices.
+I pull from a variety of therapeutic modalities in my work with clients.
+I lean heavily on Emotionally Focused Individual Therapy (EFIT), Relational-Cultural Therapy, and trauma infromed mindfulness practices.
 In session, I intend to walk alongside my clients and collaborate with them on their process of healing all while making space for choice, exploration, wonder and joy.
-I strongly believe my work with clients is reciprocal, which is why I will continue to challenge power dynamics and honor difference.
-Our relationship will be the foundation of our work together and in this challenges may arise.
-However, it is in the uncomfortable moments where I find a relational approach offers the most healing in a way that is authentic and deeply impactful.
+I strongly believe my work with clients is reciprocal, which is why I strive to challenge power dynamics and honor difference throughout treatment.
+Our relationship will be the foundation of our work together and it is through a relational approach where I have witnessed healing in a way that is authentic and deeply impactful.